State-run financial aid programs may become more accessible to undocumented students in Washington state.

 “They’re Americans in all but papers and we want them here.
 We want them earning their degrees, getting jobs, providing for their families and making better lives.”

 The Washington REAL Hope Act, adopted in 2014, sought to give undocumented students access to state funding, but did not fully do so.

 While they can apply for the State Need Grant, other state program have requirements that are difficult for some undocumented students to meet.

 One of these students is freshman Ana Ramirez.

-Ramirez is an undocumented student who does not qualify for the Deferred Action for Childhood Arrivals program.
+Ramirez is an undocumented student who has not yet received Deferred Action for Childhood Arrivals (DACA).

 DACA was enacted under President Obama and provides temporary relief and work permits for young adults brought to the U.S. as children.
 Undocumented students must fall under DACA to be eligible for the College Bound Scholarship.